Ovlic/OBSClipper/README.md

 Uploading large media files directly when a replay is saved can be limiting and disruptive, plus Discord imposes stricter file size limits when sending files through standard messages (`ctx`).
 However, when clips are shared via an interaction (such as pressing a button), Discord allows significantly larger uploads.

 ---

+## Todo
+* Simplify audio packages into one package for all platforms.
+* Add a database that stores clip filepaths and discord CDN URLs.
+* Add a command to list all clips and their file sizes.
+* Update the original message after the clip is uploaded to include a link to the clip.
+* (POTENTIAL!)
+Add a command to delete clips from the database and the filesystem.
+* Add a command to search for clips by user, date, or other criteria.
+* Add images to the README